Transformative administration with a prefilled pena

 • Allergic reactions.
 Alhemo® can cause allergic reactions, including redness of the skin, rash, hives, itching, and stomach-area (abdominal) pain.
 Stop using Alhemo® and get emergency medical help right away if you develop any signs or symptoms of a severe allergic reaction, including: itching on large areas of skin; trouble swallowing; wheezing; pale and cold skin; dizziness due to low blood pressure; redness or swelling of lips, tongue, face, or hands; shortness of breath; tightness of the chest; and fast heartbeat

-The most common side effects of Alhemo® include: bruising, redness, bleeding, or itching at the site of injection, and hives.
-These are not all the possible side effects of Alhemo.
+The most common side effects of Alhemo® include: bruising, redness, bleeding, itching, rash or lump at the injection site, headache, and hives.
+These are not all the possible side effects of Alhemo®.
 Call your doctor for medical advice about side effects.

 Please see Prescribing Information and Medication Guide for Alhemo®.